William D. Leahy: Banana Wars

-Rear Admiral William H. H. Southerland succeeded Thomas as commander of the Pacific Fleet on April 21, 1912.
-The California sailed to Manila and then to Japan before returning to San Francisco on August 15.
+Rear Admiral William H. H. Southerland succeeded Thomas as commander of the Pacific Fleet on 21 April 1912.
+The California sailed to Manila and then to Japan before returning to San Francisco on 15 August.
 A few weeks later, Southerland received orders to proceed to Nicaragua and be prepared to deploy a landing force for the United States occupation of Nicaragua.
-In addition to his duties as gunnery officer, Leahy became the chief of staff of the expeditionary force and the commander of the small garrison at Corinto, Nicaragua.
+Along with his duties as gunnery officer, Leahy became the chief of staff of the expeditionary force and the commander of the small garrison at Corinto, Nicaragua.
 He came under fire while repeatedly escorting reinforcements and supplies over the railroad line to León.
 Privately, he thought that the United States was backing the wrong side, propping up a conservative elite who were exploiting the Nicaraguan people.

 In October 1912, Leahy came ashore in Washington, D.C., as assistant director of gunnery exercises and engineering competitions.
 Then, in 1913, Mayo had him assigned to the Bureau of Navigation as a detail officer.
 Mayo and then his replacement, Rear Admiral William Fullam, were reassigned, leaving Leahy as the acting chief of the bureau.
 It was one of the Navy's most sensitive offices, as it controlled officer assignments.
 Leahy's wife Louise enjoyed the social milieu of Washington, and socialized with Addie Daniels, the wife of Josephus Daniels, the Secretary of the Navy.
 Leahy established a close friendship with the Assistant Secretary of the Navy, Franklin D. Roosevelt.

 As Leahy's three-year tour of shore duty approached its end in 1915, he hoped to command the new destroyer tender USS Melville but Daniels had the assignment changed to command of the Secretary of the Navy's dispatch gunboat, the USS Dolphin.
-Leahy assumed command of the Dolphin on September 18, 1915.
+Leahy assumed command of the Dolphin on 18 September 1915.
 The ship took part in the United States occupation of Haiti, where Leahy again acted as chief of staff, this time to Rear Admiral William B. Caperton.
 In May 1916, Dolphin participated in the occupation of the Dominican Republic too.
 During the summer, Roosevelt used it as his family yacht, cruising down the Hudson River from the Roosevelt family estate in Hyde Park, New York, and along the coast to his holiday house on Campobello Island.
-Leahy was promoted to commander on August 29, 1916.
+Leahy was promoted to commander on 29 August 1916.